hex-plex/KiloBot-MultiAgent-RL/README.md

 python play-model.py ## This should load trained weights and show the performance
 ```
+## Training
+This is underconstruction hope to see you on the other side ...... :smile:
 ## References
 <a id="1">[1]</a>
 **Guided Deep Reinforcement Learning for Swarm Systems** [[arXiv:1709.06011v1]](https://arxiv.org/abs/1709.06011) [cs.MA] 18 Sep 2017